maccot/scripts/README.md

-# scripts
+# Scripts
-some of my scripts
+Some of my scripts